Havering Residents Association: Havering London Borough Council

-The residents association is represented on Havering London Borough Council where they are the largest group and run the council.
-Between 2022 and 2024, they ran the council in coalition with the Labour group.
+The residents association is represented on Havering London Borough Council.
+Until May 2026, they were the largest group on the council and ran it as a minority administration.
+Between 2022 and 2024, they ran the council in coalition with the Labour Party.
+They lost control to Reform in May 2026.
+HRA said comments Reform made about Havering possibly leaving the Greater London Authority were misleading, as that decision is not controlled by the council.